toddledev/documentation/docs/11-formulas/02-working-with-formulas/index.md

 @@@

 ### Nested formulas
-In toddle you can create nested formulas where one formula can call another:
+In Nordcraft you can create nested formulas where one formula can call another:
 - Build small, focused formulas that perform specific tasks
 - Combine these smaller formulas to create more complex logic
 - This modular approach makes your code more readable and easier to maintain